In the News

 The approved funding is part of the fiscal year 2017 operation and maintenance funds passed by Congress earlier this year.

 KILLEEN - Operation Stand Down Central Texas has been working to help homeless veterans for three years.
 When director Joann Courtland was invited to the Texas State Society Black Tie and Boots Ball to bring attention to the work the nonprofit does, she was hoping to make some friends and raise some funds.
+What she got, besides recognition in front of thousands of people, was a new 2017 Toyota Tundra.

 Don't believe what you hear.